 - Queensbury, NY

 - Share this Story:

 Amy lost her life to secondary complications caused by the influenza virus.
-She had not been vaccinated because it was not recommended by her family’s doctor.

 On the morning of March 3rd, six-year-old Amy Anderson awoke not feeling well and her mother, Flo, sent her back to bed to rest.
 A little while later, Flo went to wake Amy and found her still very lethargic, but managed to get her out of bed and moved to the living room couch where Amy continued to rest.
 A short time later Flo noticed that Amy’s pupils were dilated.
 After consulting with nearby family members, Flo decided that Amy needed medical attention and immediately drove her to the local hospital.

 Upon arrival at the hospital, the emergency room staff immediately took Amy into a room for examination.
 After being examined by a pediatrician in the hospital, Amy was diagnosed with Reye’s syndrome, which the doctor had explained was brought on by influenza that had recently made its way through the family household.
 Amy was in an advanced stage of Reye’s syndrome, which the pediatrician explained to Flo can be fatal.
 Amy was then transferred via ambulance to a larger hospital in the region in hopes that she could receive advanced treatment there.

 Upon arrival at the second hospital, Amy was immediately admitted to their pediatric intensive care unit.
 The doctors told Flo and her husband, Amy’s father, that there was nothing more they could do for Amy.
 At the doctors’ urging, Amy’s parents went home to get some rest and wait for news from the hospital.